wantedali/Courier-Management-System/README.md

 # Courier Management System

 ## Project Description
-The Courier Management System is a tool designed to streamline courier services within organizations.
+The Courier Management System is a University Project and a tool designed to streamline courier services within organizations.
 It automates various tasks such as tracking shipments, sending shipments, generating reports, and managing invoices.
-By integrating with other systems, it ensures smooth flow of information and aims to improve delivery accuracy, operational efficiency, customer satisfaction, and overall logistics and supply chain management goals.
+By integrating with other systems, it ensures smooth flow of information and aims to improve delivery accuracy, operational efficiency, customer satisfaction, and overall logistics and supply chain management goals

 ## Contributors
 - **TA:** Alshaymaa Abdelaty